TimaDootaliev/fastapi_job_board/README.md

 5. `.env.template >> .env` and fill the file with your credentials

-6. pip install -r requirements.txt
+6. `pip install -r backends/requirements-dev.txt`

 7. cd backends/